June 10, 2022

-The Minnesota Department of Health (MDH) and the Governor’s Office have released updated guidance for summer camps.
-Our updated guidelines are below.
+In accordance with the latest Minnesota Department of Health’s (MDH) guidance for summer camps, our updated COVID-19 guidelines are below.
 Guidelines are subject to change.

-The requirements of the state of Minnesota and the MDH’s COVID-19 Prevention Guidance for Certified Child Care, Youth Programs, and Camps, and the CDC.
+The requirements of the state of Minnesota and the MDH’s COVID-19 Prevention Guidance for Certified Child Care, Youth Programs, and Camps, the Centers for Disease Control (CDC), and the American Camp Association (ACA).
 These guidelines and mandates are subject to update at any time.

-We recommend testing of campers and staff who are not fully vaccinated 1-3 days before arriving at Camp, unless they have had a diagnosed case of COVID-19 within 90 days of the session start date, and have a Dr.’s letter attesting to the day of infection.
+Yes.
+We require testing of all campers and staff 1-3 days before arriving at Camp, unless they have had a diagnosed case of COVID-19 within 90 days of the session start date, and have a Dr.’s letter attesting to the day of infection.

 Many states and localities provide free tests.
 Minnesota residents can access the Vault test for no charge.
 Check with your local public health department or primary care provider.

-A pod or cohort is a group of campers and staff that function like a family unit.
-We establish and maintain cohorts based on participants sharing sleeping spaces, e.g. cabins.
-We may combine 2 cabin groups to create a group of 10-15 campers and staff that make up this group.
+A pod is a group of campers and staff that function like a family unit.
+We establish and maintain pods based on participants sharing sleeping spaces, e.g. cabins.
 Pods will increase as able, with favorable test results.

-When campers outside their cohort mix, 2 of the 3 will need to be met: outside, distanced, masked.
+For the first 3 days, when campers outside their pod mix, 2 of the 3 following will need to be met: outside, distanced, masked.

 Masks will not be required when: • Campers and/or staff are outdoors more than 6 feet apart for members of other pods. • Campers and/or staff are seated at their table eating. • Campers and/or staff are showering or sleeping. • Campers and/or staff are taking part in waterfront activities.

 Yes.
-People who have had a case of COVID-19 have developed some immunity to reinfection, the CDC and MDH require all campers and staff will abide by the uniform policies.
+People who have had a case of COVID-19 have developed some immunity to reinfection, but the CDC and MDH recommend that they still be tested as some risk of re-infection still exists.

 The state of MN recommends, as do we, that campers who test positive be picked up at Camp.
 If a camper is unable to be picked up at Camp, we can continue to host the camper until such time he or she can travel.
 We are not able to place a child who has tested positive, and is still considered infectious, on a plane.